bsurc/docs/docs/storing_data.md

 home if they are deleted accidentally.
 The home space for each user on Borah is located at `/bsuhome/(Borah username)`.
-**Home directories are limited to 75 GB.** If you hit this limit, you will recieve an email notification letting you know you have 4 weeks to get below the limit before your home directory is locked and you will no longer be able to write to it.
+**Home directories are limited to 75 GB.** If you hit this limit, you will receive an email notification letting you know you have 4 weeks to get below the limit before your home directory is locked and you will no longer be able to write to it.
 There is also a hard limit at 100 GB which will immediately prevent you from writing to your home directory.